NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 # Data and Metadata

-The data you're working on (which could be writing, music composition, studying, flashcards, or even thinking itself), is stored IN THE SAME FILE as the metadata about it (which could be tasks, notes and research, or even whole databases).
+The data you're working on (which could be writing, music composition, studying, flashcards, or even thinking itself), should be stored IN THE SAME FILE as the metadata about it (which could be tags, tasks, notes and research, or even whole databases).

 Here I'm not just proposing that you use obsidian for task or notes management, I'm ALSO proposing that you don't use google docs, or spreadsheets, or even video or music making software.
-Not as your primary tool, anyway.
+Not as your primary tool, anyway, not if you can figure it out.

-When you do all of your working and thinking inside a single platform that you don't just use, but make and control, you get this marvellous force multiplier:
+When you do all of your working and thinking inside a single platform that you don't just use, but can control and build, you get this marvellous force multiplier, and Obsidian is the best tool I have found for this purpose.
-- the todo reminders you set up for school work
+And trust me, when I was on my own hedonic treadmil, I had tried them all.

 ---